 Taxation on divorce – Income Tax and Inheritance Tax

 Transfers between spouses or civil partners are exempt from Inheritance Tax (IHT) and this remains the case throughout a period of separation and until Decree Absolute is pronounced.
-The exemption is limited to £325,000 in total if a transfer is being made from a UK domiciled spouse to a non-domiciled spouse.
-There is no limit on the exemption for transfers between non-UK domiciled spouses and UK domiciled spouses nor where both spouses are non-domiciled.
+The exemption is limited to a lifetime total of £325,000 in total if a transfer is being made from a UK domiciled spouse to a non-domiciled spouse.
+There is no limit on the exemption for transfers from a non-UK domiciled spouse to a UK domiciled spouses nor where both spouses are non-domiciled.